-- 5 Once you have clarified the answers to the quiz questions with the young people, go back to their original suggestions about what the Ombudsman for Children does and the issues or problems the OCO deals with.
+- Once you have clarified the answers to the quiz questions with the children/young people, go back to their original suggestions about what the Ombudsman for Children does and the issues or problems the OCO deals with.
 What do their suggestions have in common with what Niall has said about his job?
-What is different? - 6 Display the poster about the OCO.
-You can use it to remind the young people about the OCO's work when you are supporting them to express their views as part of the Tune In consultation.
+What is different? - 6 Display the poster about the OCO in the classroom.
+You can use it to remind the children/young people about the OCO's work when you are supporting them to express their views as part of the Tune In consultation.